-Lord Wilson of Culworth (Lord Nicholas Allan Roy Wilson)
+Lord Wilson of Culworth (Nicholas Allan Roy Wilson)

 “The barrister is not only the actor in the play, but, albeit with substantial assistance from the solicitor, he also writes the script and designs the set.
 When the show is a success there is no feeling more wonderful.”
 (Lord Wilson)

-Can you entertain this Judge enough so as to pursue your legal rights and seek justice?
+Can you entertain this Judge so as to pursue your legal rights?

 Styled Lord Wilson of Culworth, upon being appointed to the Supreme Court.
 Title given for life.
 He is considered one of the 21st Century Bad Judges.
-See ‘Top British Corrupt Judges of the 21st Century‘.
+See all the top Bad Judges of the 21st Century (Primary).
 Click here.

 Culworth is a village.
 It occupies the hilltop in the south west of Northamptonshirewhere and is Lord Wilson’s permanent residence.
 Member of the Parliament for Culworth is Andrea Leadsom, Conservative, Leader of the House of Commons